Link an Account

 Open Banking consents can be extended at any point during or after the 90 / 180 days window.

-• In the UK, when extending the linked account consent before the 90 days pass, the user will be shown a consent renewal request screen for Weavr to continue accessing their bank account information.
-If the user confirms the consent, the UI Component will trigger an accept event.
+In the UK, when extending the linked account consent before the 90 days pass, the user sees a consent renewal request screen for Weavr to continue accessing their bank account information.
+If the user confirms the consent, the UI Component triggers anacceptevent.

-If the user clicks on Cancel the component will trigger a decline event which should be handled by the application.
+If the user clicks on Cancel, the component triggers a decline event which should be handled by the application.

-If the user gave their consent more than 90 days ago, the consent would be set to EXPIRED.
-At this point the consent can still be extended, however the user will be shown an expired consent screen.
-To renew the consent, the user will be redirected to their Bank's portal to approve the consent request.
-In the Banking portal, the bank will ask them to authenticate and re-confirm the bank account to be shared.
+If the user gave their consent more than 90 days ago, the consent is set to EXPIRED.
+At this point the consent can still be extended, however the user sees an expired consent screen.
+To renew the consent, the user is redirected to their bank's portal to approve the consent request.
+In the banking portal, the bank asks them to authenticate and re-confirm the bank account to be shared.

 If the user approves, they are redirected to your application on the configured Open Banking redirect URL.
-If the user clicks on I Don't Consent the component will trigger a decline event which should be handled by your application.
+If the user clicks on I Don't Consent, the component triggers a decline event which should be handled by your application.

-• In the EEA, when extending the Open Banking linked account consent before the 180 days pass, the user will be shown a consent renewal request screen for Weavr to continue accessing their bank account information.
-If the user confirms the consent, the user will have to be redirected to their Bank's portal to approve the consent request.
-In the Banking portal, the bank will ask them to authenticate and re-confirm the bank account to be shared.
+In the EEA, when extending the Open Banking linked account consent before the 180 days pass, the user sees a consent renewal request screen for Weavr to continue accessing their bank account information.
+If the user confirms the consent, the user is redirected to their bank's portal to approve the consent request.
+In the banking portal, the bank asks them to authenticate and re-confirm the bank account to be shared.

 If the user approves, they are redirected to your application on the configured Open Banking redirect URL.
-If the user clicks on I Don't Consent the component will trigger a decline event which should be handled by your application.
+If the user clicks on I Don't Consent, the component triggers a decline event which should be handled by your application.

-If the user gave their consent more than 180 days ago, the consent would be set to EXPIRED.
-At this point the consent can still be extended, however the user will be shown an expired consent screen.
-To renew the consent, the user will still be redirected to their Bank's portal to approve the consent request.
-In the Banking portal, the bank will ask them to authenticate and re-confirm the bank account to be shared.
+If the user gave their consent more than 180 days ago, the consent is set to EXPIRED.
+At this point the consent can still be extended, however the user sees an expired consent screen.
+To renew the consent, the user is still redirected to their bank's portal to approve the consent request.
+In the banking portal, the bank asks them to authenticate and re-confirm the bank account to be shared.

 If the user approves, they are redirected to your application on the configured Open Banking redirect URL.
-If the user clicks on I Don't Consent the component will trigger a decline event which should be handled by your application.
+If the user clicks on I Don't Consent, the component triggers a decline event which should be handled by your application.

 A consent can be refreshed by a user who has the Controller role.
 Learn more about the different roles in our guide.